Home

 Welcome!

-I am an Economist in the World Bank Development Research Group, working in the intersection of development economics, public finance and political economy.
-I am also an International Research Associate at the Institute for Fiscal Studies (IFS), a Research Affiliate at Centre for Economic Policy Research (CEPR) and an Advisory Committee member of the Nigerian Tax Research Network.
+I work as an Economist in the World Bank Development Research Group, with a focus on topics in the intersection of development economics, public finance and political economy.
+I am also affiliated with the Bureau of Research and Economic Analysis of Development (BREAD), Centre for Economic Policy Research (CEPR), Institute for Fiscal Studies (IFS), and the Nigerian Tax Research Network.

 I explore different aspects of the relationship between the state and citizens, and implications for economic development in low-income countries.
 One major strand of my research is taxation.
 I am interested in understanding determinants of tax compliance in contexts with limited state capacity.
 I also examine how increased use of technology affects tax systems.
 On the expenditure side, I am interested in understanding ways to improve public good provision and service delivery.
 I also work on other topics such as national identity and inter-ethnic relations, gender, and education.